Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 All metrics are political, including PR metrics.
-The things you choose (or are told) to report on are a reflection of what things are considered to be important, meaningful, impactful, etc for your organisation (or at least senior management).
+The things you choose (or are told) to report on reflect what things are considered to be important, meaningful, impactful, etc. for your organisation (or at least senior management).

 Some of the most important questions to ask about any PR report are:

 Getting clear answers to these questions will help greatly in determining exactly:

 The decision on how frequently reports should be created and distributed is often overlooked.

 Weekly and monthly report cadences are simply used because people expect a report with a regular frequency, and are therefore the most common report timeframes.

 Web analytics guru Avinash Kaushik wrote a blog post in July 2018 which outlined an impact matrix framework for digital analytics.

 In simple terms, he argued that reporting frequency should be determined along two scales: